 Completely new are a number of Essays, many on issues pertinent now in a way they were not 20 years ago: Climate Change, Organics, Biodynamics, Natural Winemaking, Closures, Alcohol levels; plus Wine Gadgets, Scores, Carbon Dioxide, Aromas as Complexity, and Comparative Tasting Technique.
 And there is a sizeable new section on Blind Tasting.

 The DIY Tastings section has been made more complete, with the addition of preparatory reading suggestions from the book, plus subsequent check-and-reinforce questions; and there is a new, higher level, final tasting on Quality Calibration.
-Also new, on the site, are specific recommendations for each of the book’s tastings, from Waitrose, and The Wine Society.

 What others have said